jmonster/node-clustrap/README.md

 node-clustrap
 =============

-node.js's cluster module bootstrapped with common use case
+node.js's cluster module bootstrapped with common use case.
+**please use branch v1 and not master**

 ## example 1
 ```javascript